behnazkhoshnood/good-cook-ms3/README.md

  - Adding the liked recipes in a new section in profile page.
  - Adding a footer with social media sites for the app.
  - Seperating the recipes in different sections for each category.
- - Give more accessibility to the admin if needed.
  - More secure pathway for the admin.

 # **Technologies Used**